-After you read this article, I recommend that you also read the article that I originally wrote when the H1N1 Virus was causing a lot of fear: Steps to Minimize the Risk of Contracting the Flu.
+After you read this article, I recommend that you also read the article that I originally wrote when the H1N1 Virus was causing a lot of fear: Minimizing the Risk of Contracting the Flu.

 If you are new to aromatherapy and the use of essential oils, read about Essential Oil Safety, and learn as much as you can about essential oils by reading through AromaWeb's Article Archive area.
 Essential oils should not be used as a substitute for proper medical attention and medications when needed.
 Essential oils should also not be relied upon as a way to stay completely illness free.
 There is no gurantee that any of these methods mentioned here will prevent you from getting sick.

 When you are sick, diffusing essential oils that are expectorants and decongestants can be helpful.

-Natural and nearly all-natural surface sprays made with essential oils help to keep the surfaces that you and your family touch free of germs.
+Natural and nearly all-natural surface sprays made with essential oils can help to remove dirt and grease from the surfaces in your household.
 You can make them yourself inexpensively or purchase them ready made.